learninglab-dev/the-resources/data/work/heyalexa.md

 *What We Did*
  - We've created our own Airtable account to populate with demo records.
 We follow steps 1-3 in the "Using Airtable with your Alexa Skill" tutorial.
  - After the Airtable steps, we created our Voiceflow Test Project.
+Note: the article uses an older version of Voiceflow, so we had to adjust a few of our steps.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5MzA1OTExLDE0MDc1NjkyNDYsMzU3OT
+eyJoaXN0b3J5IjpbMTkyNzU4NjQ0MCwtNjkzMDU5MTEsMTQwNz
-k0MzA0LC00Nzk4NjExNzAsLTExMzI5NDQwOTgsMTEzMDAwMjU0
+U2OTI0NiwzNTc5OTQzMDQsLTQ3OTg2MTE3MCwtMTEzMjk0NDA5
-OSwxNTIzMzA2Mzg0LC0xNDAwMDYzMjg3LC01MzI0NTkwNzEsLT
+OCwxMTMwMDAyNTQ5LDE1MjMzMDYzODQsLTE0MDAwNjMyODcsLT
-gwNTgxOTE2Ml19
+UzMjQ1OTA3MSwtODA1ODE5MTYyXX0=
 -->